EliezerAmbion/flutter_recipe_app/README.md

 ### Steps to Run

 1. clone this repo
+2. cd to the cloned repo
-2. run flutter pub get
+3. run flutter pub get
-3. run the emulator
+4. run the emulator